- When is an INTEGRAL study application to be submitted?

-Beginning in 2014, INTEGRATED biomarker, imaging, and/or QOL studies along with CEA study applications must be submitted after parent concept approval and must be received within four months of PI/Study Team formal notification of the parent concept approval.
+Beginning in 2014, INTEGRATED biomarker, imaging, and/or QOL studies along with CEA study applications must be submitted after parent concept approval.
 The INTEGRATED study application should be submitted to the respective PIO (CTEP or DCP Protocol Information Office).

 Should applicants indicate the options that they have considered for reducing the cost of assays/tests?

 YES…NCTN group/NCORP investigators are encouraged to explore options for reducing the cost of assays and tests to be supported by BIQSFP funding.
 These cost sharing options might include billing third party payers or partial funding from commercial partners, or choosing between academic vs. commercial labs.
 Investigators’ use of commercially available laboratory tests may aid in reducing budgetary requirements.
 Demonstration of cost sharing with other funders will have a positive impact on the evaluation.

 Cost-Effectiveness Analysis (CEA) provides useful information to help health care payers manage the use of costly medical technologies in order to maximize the health of their patient populations when facing constrained budgets, and to clinicians and patients to help guide treatment decisions based on CEA’s unique endpoints, perspectives (e.g., societal, clinical, or third-party), and time horizon (e.g., within trial or long-term survivorship).
 To be most useful to decision-makers, CEA of new cancer therapies must have maximal feasibility, be timely, and have high internal validity.